santiagosayshey/Blackjack-MATLAB/README.md

 # Blackjack-MATLAB
-Blacjack MATLAB Project for Semester 1 2022 - Intro to Programming
+Blackjack MATLAB Project for Semester 1 2022 - Intro to Programming